-(Smithtown, New York) – Options for Community Living, Inc. recently received a beautiful painting from a program participant and artist named Francisco.
-A former U.S. Embassy in Columbia employee, Francisco left his family and came to the United States in the 1990s to learn English.
+Options for Community Living, Inc. recently received a beautiful painting from a program participant and artist named Francisco.
+A former employee of the U.S. Embassy in Columbia, Francisco left his family and came to the United States in the 1990’s to learn English.
 Not long after arriving, he “fell in with the wrong crowd” and developed a substance abuse problem.
-With no real support system, Francisco became depressed and attempted suicide.
-As a result, he was placed in Pilgrim State Psychiatric Center where he received treatment and began on his road to recovery.
+Without a structured support system, Francisco became depressed and attempted suicide.
+As a result, he was placed in Pilgrim State Psychiatric Center where he received treatment and began his road to recovery.

 “I was honored when I looked up and saw Francisco proudly walking in our door with his painting; not just because it’s a beautiful piece of art – which it is – but because of the happiness and hope that I saw in his eyes when he presented us with this special gift,” said Yolanda Robano-Gross, Options’ executive director.

 Francisco’s painting depicts a serene view of a mountain sunset overlooking the water.
-The painting is proudly displayed in the entry way of the Options’ administrative office for all to admire and also as a reminder of the difference that Options strives to make every day in the lives of the individuals and families that they serve.
+The painting is proudly displayed in the entry way of the Options’ administrative office in Smithtown for all to admire.
+The painting serves as a reminder of the difference that Options strives to make every day in the lives of the individuals and families that they serve.